zamaniali1995/ml-pipeline/README.md

 ### Prerequisites

-We have only a couple of prerequisite steps required to run this pipeline.
-The first of which is to have Conda or Anaconda installed and the second is to be able to utilize MakeFiles.
+There are only a couple of prerequisite steps required to run this pipeline.
+The first of which is to have Conda / Anaconda installed and the second is to be able to utilize MakeFiles.

 ### Installation